ethyaan/NEMBBMS-js/README.md

 **`Servies` :** contains the service files, Each service file is a class that has member specefied to do a specefic functionality, example `google-captcha`, `authentication`, `sendemail`, `logger`, `payment`, `sendgrid` or ...

-**`email-templates` :** To use MJML, you can create a new MJML file with the .mjml extension, and then compile it to HTML using the script in package.json file
+**`emails` :** To use MJML, you can create a new MJML file with the .mjml extension, and then compile it to HTML using the script in package.json file

 Each module is a folder and it usually has the following structure.